nsidc/earthaccess/docs/contributing/index.md

 - Write the code to implement your new feature in a backwards compatible manner
 - Create at least one test that exercises your feature and run the test suite as you go

+Once you've completed these steps, you are ready to submit your contribution.

 ## Submitting your contribution

 - Run all unit tests successfully in your branch
-- Lint and format your code
+- Lint and format your code.
+See below.
 - Update the documentation and CHANGELOG.md
 - Submit the fix to the problem as a pull request
 - Include an explanation of what you did and why in the pull request